schemers/homebridge-hunterdouglas-platinum/README.md

 - _TemperatureSensor_ accessory (Spa) indicating the ambient temperature of the Spa (last known temperature if pool isn't running)

-## Circuits
+## WindowCovering

-- creates a _Switch_ accessory for each discovered circuit (i.e., Pool, Spa, Jets, Pool Light, Spa Light, etc)
+- creates a _WindowCovering_ accessory for each discovered blind

-# Other Potential HomeKit Accessory Types

-## Pool

-- _Thermostat_ accessory with ambient temperature, mode control (heat/cool/auto/off), and target temperature control

-## Spa

-- _Thermostat_ accessory with ambient temperature, mode control (heat/cool/auto/off), and target temperature control